sonic-otn/SONiC-OTN/documentation/SONiC-OTN-HLD.md

 <b>pros</b>:
 - Total transparent (no impact) for the existing switching platform, as the OTN code will not included in the image building.
-- Since there are no duplicated code from existing SONiC code base, no on-going maintenance is needed, as upstream SONiC involving.
+- Since there are no duplicated code from existing SONiC code base, no on-going maintenance is needed, as upstream SONiC evolving.
 - set up a good base to support potential optical-packet device.

 <b>cons</b>:
-- Compile time and run time dynamic behavior support need to be well designed and implemented.
-Certain technical risk exists.
-However, initial prototyping is promising that this approach would work.
+- Compile time and run time dynamic behavior has certain technical risk, which has been reduced with some prototyping.
+- For OTN platform, existing business logic code for packet switching is not used but is included the image.

 ### Option 3: New OTN Containers and Existing Containers
 In this approach proposed by Infinera team, two new containers (olss, ot-syncd) are added while original swss and syncd for packet switch are retained at runtime.
 Also a new optical-DB is introduced to store optical info (equivalent to asic-DB).

 <img src="../assets/arch-option3-infinera.png" alt="SONiC for optical transport white-box system" style="zoom: 40%;" />

+Assume that olss and ot-syncd are same as in option 1.
+The difference is this option uses new optical-DB, instead of ASIC-DB, for OTN.

 <b>pros</b>:
 - Total separation of OTN (code base and runtime container) from existing switching platform.
 - As switching features are available all the time optical-packet device can be easily supported.

 <b>cons</b>:
-- New container implementation still need to copy original swss, sairedis code, unless a totally new code is developed.
-On-going the maintenance is needed to sync with upstream SONiC changes.
+- Same issue of duplicated code as in option 1.
+- Technical risk: (more investigation and prototyping are needed)
-- Technical risk: The current SONiC architecture does not support two swss and syncd container.
-For example, there can not be two syncd listening on tables in Flexcounter DB.
-Also for OTN devices, we still need vendor sai implemented (maybe a dummy one).
-Otherwise, swss and syncd won't be running properly.
+  - The current SONiC architecture does not support two swss and syncd container.
+  - For OTN devices, A dummy vendor sai need to be implemented.

+### Discussions
+Option 1 and 3 are very close, except:
+- Option 3 bring up original swss and synd containers.
+- Option 3 added a new optical-DB.

+Option 1 and 2 would converge eventually:
+- Option 2 is designed to seamlessly extend SONiC with no duplicated infrastructure.
+- In Option 1 Day 2 architecture, the same could be largely achieve, except common code between olss and swss.
+-